Britney Spears ‘home and safe’ after paramedics responded to an incident at the Chateau Marmont, source says - KESQ

 By Elizabeth Wagmeister, CNN

-(CNN) — A source close to singer Britney Spears tells CNN that the pop star is “home and safe” after she had a “major fight” with her boyfriend on Wednesday night at the Chateau Marmont in West Hollywood.
+(CNN) — Britney Spears is “home and safe” after a “major fight” with her boyfriend on Wednesday night at the Chateau Marmont in West Hollywood, a source close to the singer told CNN.

 Paramedics were called to the hotel, but Spears left with her security team, according to the source.